Kalbra/SKUI/CONTRIBUTING.md

 - You can also mention other applications and their approach

 ### Proofread Grammar & Spelling
-At the moment the team has no native spaker, nor grammer / spelling experts.
+At the moment the team has no native speaker, nor grammer / spelling experts.
 Therefore there are a lot of grammar and spelling mistakes in the documentation.